Understanding ACL Tear: Why It Happens And What To Do Next

 - Physical therapy: Strengthening exercises improve flexibility, restore motion, and help prevent future injuries.

-Surgery Isn’t Always The Best Option And Here’s Why
+Surgery Isn’t Always The Best Option — Here’s Why

-Surgery is not always necessary for ACL injuries, and outcomes vary.
-Research shows that only about half of athletes who undergo ACL reconstruction regain full function and return to sports at the same level.
-While surgery can restore knee stability, it may not fully replicate natural biomechanics or proprioception.
-Surgical intervention carries potential complications, including:
+Surgery is not always necessary for ACL injuries, and outcomes vary on the individual.
+Research shows that only about half of athletes who undergo ACL reconstruction regain full function and return to their previous level of sports.
+While surgery can help restore knee stability, it may not fully replicate the natural movement and sensory feedback (proprioception) of an intact ACL.
+Surgical intervention has its benefits, but it also carries risks.
+Reported complications include:

 - Between 5% and 29% will experience graft failure and loss of knee joint stability, with higher rates in younger patients.